9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I’ve been shooting tons of videos for this, along with tons of photos.

-I did the entire shoot using this one lens, trying out some full-body and close-up shots, and realistically, I am blown away with what you can get for a lens at sub $600.
+I did the entire shoot using this one lens, trying out some full-body and close-up shots and realistic.

 As I mentioned, this lens shoots at 1.8, giving you a unique shallow depth of field.